RitvikAwasthi/JustJDM/README.md

-<sub>Note: Terminology at the end.</sub>
+<sub>**Note:** Terminology at the end.</sub>

 ### About JustJDM

-**JustJDM** is a pseudonym used for a real JDM car parts exporter based in Japan.
-The business specializes in a wide range of components, from minor parts to complete engines and major vehicle systems.
+**JustJDM** is a pseudonym for a real Japan-based JDM car parts exporter.
+The company specializes in a wide range of components, from small parts to complete engines and major vehicle systems.
+As an automobile enthusiast, I obtained revenue data from a founding partner—also a fellow enthusiast—under the condition of maintaining anonymity and limiting the use of their data.

+<sub>**Note:** For details on the restricted data usage, please see the **Limitations** section below.</sub>

 ### Project Overview